phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 of `ElectronsNode` are required, for foreground and background layers of a coil.
 As current flow in a coil, electrons move between the foreground and background layers of the coil.

+Note that when dragging objects, they intentionally do not move to the front, as they do in many other PhET sims.
+There is pedagogical significance to the rendering order in this sim, and that rendering order is intended to be static.
+See https://github.com/phetsims/faradays-electromagnetic-lab/issues/10#issuecomment-1911160748 for rendering order decisions.

 The Java version implemented collision detection, so that some (but not all) objects collided with a coil.
 The HTML5 version takes a more consistent approach, has no collision detection, and allows all object to magically pass through the coils.